 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

-6 hours Required Shared Curriculum 27 hours M.A. in Global Leadership Required Curriculum M.A. in International Studies Required Curriculum 27 hours 60 hours TOTAL Dual Degree (excluding prerequisites)
+- 6 hours Required Shared Curriculum - 27 hours M.A. in Global Leadership Required Curriculum - 27 hours M.A. in International Studies Required Curriculum